Top 10 Hottest Photos Of Stella Maxwell, Liam Payne’s Rumored New Girlfriend

 No. 6: Valentine’s Day

-Ahead of the most romantic day of the year, Maxwell sizzled in an interesting halter top bra and matching underwear that showcased her perfectly toned abs.
+Ahead of the most romantic day of the year, Maxwell sizzled in a unique halter top bra and matching underwear that showcased her perfectly toned abs.

 No. 7: Little teal clutch

-In early December 2018, the model heated up Instagram with a topless photo of herself in which she used a teal clutch as top that barely covered anything at all.
+In early December 2018, the model heated up Instagram with a topless photo of herself in which she used a teal clutch as a top that barely covered anything at all.

 No. 8: Double trouble